-Arifin M. Siregar, medicine Co-Chairman of USINDO, Conference Chairman
+Arifin M. Siregar, Co-Chairman of USINDO, Conference Chairman

 Professor Dr. Miranda S. Goeltom, Senior Deputy Governor, Bank Indonesia

 Professor Dr. Dorodjatun Kuntjoro-Jakti, Chairman, Board of Commissioners, BTPN (Retiree Savings National Bank)

 Dr. M. Chatib Basri, Director, Institute for Economic and Social Research, University of Indonesia

 Louis Warren, Financial Consultant, LPL Financial